Big Daddy Kane: 2010s

 Big Daddy Kane appears on one track on MA Doom: Son of Yvonne—the collaboration between MF Doom and former Juice Crew member Masta Ace.
 As of 2013, Kane was recruited by New York City power group Lifted Crew and R&B singer Showtyme to form a band called "Las Supper".
-The album, Back to the Future, was released on March 26, 2013.
+Its album Back to the Future was released on March 26, 2013.

-On November 24, 2014, Big Daddy Kane discussed his upbringing, childhood influences, relationships, sexual experiences and Madonna's 1992 book Sex in an interview on the Dr. Zoe Today show.
-In 2016, he was featured on Tito Jackson's single "Get It Baby" in addition to appearing in the documentary Hip-Hop Evolution.
+On November 24, 2014, Big Daddy Kane discussed his upbringing, childhood influences, relationships, sexual experiences, and Madonna's 1992 book Sex in an interview on the Dr. Zoe Today show.
+In 2016, he was featured on Tito Jackson's single "Get It Baby" and appeared in the documentary Hip-Hop Evolution.

 2020s

-In June 2020, Kane released the single "Enough", aimed at addressing issues surrounding police brutality.
+In June 2020, Kane released the single "Enough", about police brutality.
+In June 2026, he announced he was completing a new and final album, Curtain Call.